 We have compiled a series of resources to entertain and educate children and young people at home.

 If you aren’t already subscribed, a wide variety of online educational resources are shared every week in our email for educators, which you can sign up to here.
-If you would like to make recommendations or share resources, or add to our online resource bank please email Rabbi Debbie (see below).

 Here are some great ideas from our friends in the United States, including how to teach the Torah portion and about Jewish festivals.